tux1c/LGSO/README.md

 ####Alternative way (will download the latest version automatically, but there is no guarantee that this version is stable):
 > git clone https://github.com/Tux1c/LGSO.git

+Then (on both cases) simply run:
-chmod +x lgso.sh
+> chmod +x lgso.sh
 ./lgso.sh

 If you want to make LGSO a command, simply run
 > sudo mv lgso.sh /usr/bin/lgso

-Refer to the wiki for extra flags you can use with LGSO.
+Please refer to the wiki for extra flags you can use with LGSO.

 ### How to contribute?
 If you have ideas regarding the improvement the code, please post a pull request.